The Gypsy Moths: Plot

 Mike eventually asks Elizabeth to leave town with him, but she declines.
 During the next skydiving exhibition, Mike performs a spectacular "cape jump" stunt but fails to pull the ripcord, intentionally falling to his death.
 Although nobody wants to discuss it, they suspect that he committed suicide.
-That night, Annie consoles Malcolm, and they make love.
+That night, Annie consoles Malcolm, and they have sex.
 Before the team leaves for good, they have to bury Mike.
 To pay for the funeral, Malcolm does the same stunt that killed Mike.
 He leaves by train that night, without attending Mike's funeral.